-Katie is an Assistant Professor in the Department of Theatre at the University of Tennessee, Knoxville and appears regularly in the acting company at Clarence Brown Theatre (CBT), the professional LORT theatre affiliated with the University.
-Also for CBT/UTK: voice, text, and dialect coach.
+Katie Cunningham is an Assistant Professor and Head of Acting in the Department of Theatre at the University of Tennessee, Knoxville and a member of the resident acting company (10 seasons) at Clarence Brown Theatre (CBT), the professional LORT theatre affiliated with the University.
+Also for CBT/UTK: resident voice, text, and dialect coach.

-Katie holds an M.F.A. in Acting from Florida State University/Asolo Conservatory for Actor Training and a B.A. in Dramatic Art & Political Science, summa cum laude, from the University of North Carolina at Chapel Hill.
-Katie is currently pursuing a graduate certificate in Vocology through the Department of Speech and Hearing Sciences at Lamar University.
-Katie has completed the full training sequence of Knight-Thompson Speechwork; earned a Certificate of Distinction in Vocal Pedagogy from Boston Conservatory at Berklee; studied with Patsy Rodenburg in London; and has extensive experience in Fitzmaurice Voicework.
-Katie is a proud member of Actors’ Equity Association, SAG-AFTRA, VASTA, and PAVA (Pan-American Vocology Association).
+Katie holds an M.F.A. in acting from Florida State University/Asolo Conservatory for Actor Training and a B.A. in dramatic art and political science, summa cum laude, from the University of North Carolina at Chapel Hill.
+She is a Certified Teacher of Knight-Thompson Speechwork and a PAVA Recognized Vocologist.
+Her writing and peer-reviewed research have appeared in The Voice and Speech Review, The Conversation, and The International Dialects of English Archive.
+Katie is a proud member of Actors’ Equity Association since 2010, SAG-AFTRA, VASTA, and PAVA (Pan-American Vocology Association).